 South Africa’s retail trade shrank by 0.8% from a year earlier in January 2023, following a downwardly revised 0.5% decrease in the previous month and compared with market estimates of a 2% slump.
 It was the second consecutive month of declines in retail activity, mostly due to lower sales of food, beverages and tobacco (-7.3% vs -1.8% in December); hardware, paint and glass (-4.8% vs -5.5%); pharmaceuticals and medical goods, cosmetics and toiletries (-2% vs -4.8%).
 On a monthly basis, retail trade rose by 1.5% in January, the most in a year, after a downwardly revised 0.5% fall in the prior month. source: Statistics South Africa

 Retail Sales YoY in South Africa averaged 3.91 percent from 2003 until 2023, reaching an all time high of 95.10 percent in April of 2021 and a record low of -49.90 percent in April of 2020.
 This page provides - South Africa Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Africa Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on March of 2023.

-Retail Sales YoY in South Africa is expected to be 1.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in South Africa to stand at 2.10 in 12 months time.
-In the long-term, the South Africa Retail Sales YoY is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Retail Sales YoY in South Africa is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Retail Sales YoY is projected to trend around 2.00 percent in 2024 and 1.60 percent in 2025, according to our econometric models.